jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

     }
 ```

-It handles a more sophisticated domain model, and I think it’s a less data structure dependent implementation.
-It took time to get this code working, but I had a clear path in mind as I made every adjustment with TDD keeping my on track.
-I didn’t spend much time debugging or figuring out the next step.
+It took a little time to get this code working, but I had a clear path in mind as I made every adjustment with TDD keeping me on track.
+I didn’t spend much time debugging or figuring out the next step, since each update progressed logically.

 # Bob Martin and John Osterhout Debate
-I had still been procrastinating this blog entry, even if I felt I had resolved my contradictions.
-However, I wasn’t sure if I could justify my resolutions to an audience even if they felt right to me.
+I was still procrastinating this blog entry, even if I felt I had resolved my contradictions.
+I wasn’t sure if I could justify my resolutions to an audience even if they felt right to me.
 Was I resolving the conflict or rationalizing it?

-Recently I noticed a [post](https://x.com/unclebobmartin/status/1893659113525023115) on Twitter/X that featured a link to a [Debate](https://github.com/johnousterhout/aposd-vs-clean-code/blob/main/README.md) between [Robert “Uncle Bob” Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) and [John Ousterhout](https://en.wikipedia.org/wiki/John_Ousterhout) regarding the differences in their software design philosophies.
+While procrastinating, I noticed a [post](https://x.com/unclebobmartin/status/1893659113525023115) on Twitter/X that featured a link to an online [Debate](https://github.com/johnousterhout/aposd-vs-clean-code/blob/main/README.md) between [Robert “Uncle Bob” Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) and [John Ousterhout](https://en.wikipedia.org/wiki/John_Ousterhout) regarding the differences in their software design philosophies.
 Their debate focused upon three topics:
 * Method/function length
 * Comments
 * Test-Driven Development